Whitcomb: Big Breakthrough in Fall River? Time for a WJAR Boycott? Hospital Closings and Epidemics

 Between TV, voiceover work and movies he has played roles in more than 100 productions.

-Once dubbed as a genius by Business Insider for his attendance at MIT and his reported near perfect SAT score and IQ of 184.
+Once dubbed as a genius by Business Insider for his attendance at MIT and his reported near-perfect SAT score and IQ of 184.

 Today he is a Republican activist and supported Ted Cruz for President.
+He has also been the center of controversy.

 Violet was one of a group of pioneering women who changed the face of politics in Rhode Island.